SportBeep.com

 The team from Rio de Janeiro were an intermittent threat, and Hercules — match-winner against Al-Hilal in the last eight — almost equalised in the 25th minute.
 He played a one-two with German Cano and lifted the ball over goalkeeper Robert Sanchez, but Marc Cucurella cleared off the line.
 Fluminense were then awarded a penalty 10 minutes before the interval when a set-piece delivery by Rene struck the arm of Trevoh Chalobah in the box.
 However, French referee Francois Letexier overturned the decision following a VAR check.
 “Had we been awarded the penalty we would have scored and it would have been a different story,” said Portaluppi.

 Chelsea got their second on 56 minutes, just after Fluminense had sacrificed one of their three centre-backs to send on an extra attacker.
-Enzo Fernandez released Joao Pedro on the break, and the forward produced another clinical finish off the bar.
-There were chances for Chelsea to score further goals after that, but the new boy’s double strike sufficed, with the only potential black mark on the day being the knock that forced Caicedo to limp off before full-time.
+Enzo Fernandez released Joao Pedro on the break, and the forward produced another clinical finish in off the bar.
+There were chances for Chelsea to score further goals after that, but the new boy’s double strike sufficed with the only potential black mark on the day the knock which forced Caicedo to limp off before full-time.

 © 2024 AFP